 Calderdale

 § This page gives an overview of the Calderdale local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Calderdale, in West Yorkshire, is a district shaped by the steep-sided valleys of the River Calder and surrounding Pennine hills.
 Halifax, the main town, is known for the Piece Hall, a Georgian cloth hall, and Shibden Hall, a Tudor manor set in parkland.
 Market towns such as Hebden Bridge and Todmorden have thriving arts and cultural scenes, with historic mills converted into galleries and cafes.
 The rugged moorland landscapes of the South Pennines surround the towns, offering walking routes, reservoirs, and dramatic views.
 Villages built of gritstone cling to hillsides, adding to Calderdale’s unique character of industrial heritage set within wild countryside.

-The administrative boundary of Calderdale can be viewed on OpenStreetMap: District Boundary of Calderdale.
+The administrative boundary of Calderdale can also be viewed on OpenStreetMap: District Boundary of Calderdale.

 Key Facts about Calderdale